 - Ensuring that health care facilities meet building codes and standards

 - Ensuring compliance with Executive Orders and public laws relative to building requirements, e.g., energy conservation, seismic, environmental, handicapped accessibility, and security.

 Continued funding is essential to ensure functional healthcare facilities that meet building/life safety codes, conform with laws and regulations and satisfy accreditation standards.

-A total of $52.9 million was appropriated in FY2008 for M&I.
+A total of $53.6 million was appropriated in FY2014 for M&I.